Nickelodeon (Sub-Saharan African TV channel)

 Nickelodeon (commonly shortened as Nick) is a South African 24-hour television channel owned by Paramount Networks EMEAA.
 The channel was launched on July 1, 2008.
 North Africa receives the Arabic-language version of the channel Nickelodeon MENA.

 Unlike other Nickelodeon feeds and much like the German and Dutch feeds, the end credits on shows (except on interstitial shows) never appear.
-They were replaced by short credits including the show name, production year and production company and much like the European feed, the promos and bumpers do not contain any text other than the Nickelodeon logo.
+They were replaced by short credits including the show name, production year and production company and much like the European feed, the promos and bumpers do not contain any text other than the Nickelodeon logo (prior to 2023 in the case of promos).
 This is also includes Nick Jr. since it launched on Nicktoons since 2021.